-(a) Can the work be done with the equipment dead?
-(Repairs and replacements of faulty parts can and should be done with the equipment isolated from the supply.
-Remove the plug or fuse supplying the equipment (if the fuse is removed, steps should be taken to prevent another person inadvertently replacing it).
-Remember that there may be some components such as capacitors, and even the cathode ray (TV) tube itself, which may still have some significant remaining charge that should be allowed to dissipate);

-- (b) Is it absolutely necessary for someone to be working on or near equipment that is live at dangerous voltages or current levels?
-(Some testing, fault diagnosis and adjustments may have to be done live.
-However, some modern equipment may have built-in facilities which allow safer and easier diagnostic testing, fault-finding and adjustments to be done by the service worker.
-These servicing facilities may involve visual indication and/or displays built into the equipment and may allow more efficient servicing because of built-in software.) - (c) Have suitable precautions been taken to avoid danger and, where necessary, prevent injury? - (d) Is the person doing the work competent for that type of work, or, if not, adequately supervised?
+- (a) Can the work be done with the appliance dead?
+(Repairs and replacements of faulty parts can and should be done with the appliance isolated from the supply.
+Remove the plug or fuse supplying the appliance.
+If the fuse is removed, steps should be taken to prevent another person inadvertently replacing it.) - (b) Is it absolutely necessary for someone to be working on or near an appliance that is live at dangerous voltages or current levels? - (c) Have suitable precautions been taken to avoid danger and, where necessary, prevent injury? - (d) Is the person doing the work competent for that type of work, or, if not, adequately supervised?